 The first thing I do when I wake up every morning is make a nutrient-packed green smoothie, so I took extra care to give this one a cold-kicking punch.
 That meant adding a few pinches of adaptogenic herbs, which help our bodies adapt to stress by dialing back cortisol.
 (Cortisol, our body's "stress hormone," has been shown to significantly weaken the immune system.)

-I opted for reishi in particular, an adaptogenic mushroom celebrated in Eastern (and, slowly, Western) medicine for its immunity-boosting benefits.
-Beyond that, I also added a couple drops of echinacea to my water—another natural cold-fighter, it's my go-to for stopping symptoms in their tracks.
+I opted for reishi, in particular, an adaptogenic mushroom celebrated in Eastern (and, slowly, Western) medicine for its immunity benefits.
+Beyond that, I also added a couple of drops of echinacea to my water—another natural fighter of colds, it's my go-to for stopping symptoms in their tracks.